A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Contributions can be made by the individual who owns the account or by an employer, or by anyone else who wants to contribute on behalf of the account owner.
 When people contribute their own funds to an HSA, they don’t have to pay income tax on those funds.
 The money is either payroll deducted pre-tax (which means it’s free from income tax and FICA taxes), or deducted from your income tax on your tax return (you can deduct your contributions even if you take the standard deduction and don’t itemize).
 And if an employer contributes, the money is not taxed as income for the employee.

 HSAs are individually owned, rather than jointly owned (they’re like IRAs in that regard).
 So although a couple might have family HDHP coverage and make the full family HSA contribution to one HSA each year, the HSA is actually in the name of just one spouse.
-So the catch-up contribution for that spouse can be made to the existing HSA (bringing the 2023 maximum contribution amount to a total of $8,750 for the couple, for example).
-But the other spouse will need to open their own HSA in order to deposit the other $1,000 catch-up contribution.
+So the catch-up contribution for that spouse can be made to the existing HSA (bringing the 2024 maximum contribution amount to a total of $9,300 for the couple, for example).
+But the other spouse will need to open their own HSA to deposit the other $1,000 catch-up contribution.
 This is explained in IRS Publication 969.

 When can I withdraw money from my HSA?

-You can withdraw the funds at the time you incur the medical expense, or at any point in the future, as long as you had already established the HSA when the expense was incurred.
+You can withdraw the funds when you incur the medical expense, or at any point in the future, as long as you had already established the HSA when the expense was incurred.
 You need to keep careful records either way, but if you’re planning to wait ten years to reimburse yourself for a medical expense, the onus is on you to prove that you had the expense and paid for it out-of-pocket, with non-HSA funds, and saved the receipts.

 Which medical expenses can be paid from my HSA funds?